AskAlexSharov/cv/content/places/lzd2.md

 * Service for Image Resizing and Store:
     * **Problem:** FileSystem was overloaded - too many files and parallel writes.
 It affected UX.
     * **What was done:** Reason - 48 sizes * 2 types (.jpeg and .webp) images were pre-calculated and stored on disk after original image upload.
-We implemented Go Service for Image Storage and Resize, and made it enough fast to do resize on-demand + CDN cache.
-Also limited parallel writes by write connections pool.
+We implemented Go Service for Image Storage and Resize, and made it fast enough to do resize on-demand + CDN cache.
+Also, limited parallel writes by write connections pool.
 V1 was built with ImageMagick bindings, but it [using exit sys-calls](https://github.com/ImageMagick/ImageMagick/search?l=C&q=exit) - resize in 1 goroutine can terminate the whole Go process.
 We switched to [Vips](https://github.com/davidbyttow/govips).
     * **Results:** reduced Image storage from 48Tb to 4Tb, x2 download speedup for end-users (without GPU).

 * A few other core services - for FullTextSearch, Suggestions, Orders, Holidays Calendar, etc...